mbloch/mapshaper/REFERENCE.md

 ### -proj

-Project a dataset using a Proj.4 string, EPSG code or alias.
+Project a dataset using a PROJ string, EPSG code or alias.
 This command affects all layers in the dataset(s) containing the targeted layer or layers.
+Information on PROJ string syntax can be found on the (PROJ website)[https://proj.org/usage/index.html#].

 `<crs>` or `crs=`  Target CRS, given as a Proj.4 definition or an alias.
 Use the [`-projections`](#-projections) command to list available projections and aliases.
 In projections which require additional parameters, such as a zone in UTM, you can pass a Proj4 string enclosed in quotes.
 For example, `crs='+proj=utm +zone=27'`.